 Standing Up to Cancer: Nine Days Into Treatment

-As you may be aware, this body has been going through a fourth bout of cancer.
+This body has been going through a fourth bout of cancer.
 I’ve had head and neck cancer and this time it’s more extensive and I need radiation and chemotherapy in addition to surgery.
 I had cancer surgery January 2015 and depending on how treatments go, I may need another surgery.
-Part of the reason I agreed to chemotherapy (I was initially resistant to the idea) is because I wanted to do everything possible to avoid another surgery as it would be extensive involving 1/3 of my jaw, the roof of my mouth and more.
+Part of the reason I agreed to chemotherapy (I was initially resistant to the idea) is that I wanted to do everything possible to avoid another surgery as it would be extensive involving 1/3 of my jaw, the roof of my mouth and more.
 That said, I started treatments last Monday.

 I started sharing my cancer journey via a video series https://www.youtube.com/user/tandyelisala and thought it would be helpful to write about how things are going.
 If you or someone you know is going through head and neck cancer, I hope this helps.

 I recognize everyone is different and the experience will differ.
 Here’s my day-by-day experience thus far:

 Day 1 radiation: I didn’t feel or notice much

 Day 3 radiation: I felt twinges of pain/burning and started noticing facial redness

 Day 4 radiation: The left side of my face started swelling up pretty good